Aristotle and Dante Discover the Secrets of the Universe

 Aristotle and Dante Discover the Secrets of the Universe is a coming-of-age young adult novel by American author Benjamin Alire Sáenz which was first published February 21, 2012.
 Set in El Paso, Texas in 1987, the novel follows two Mexican-American teenagers, Aristotle "Ari" Mendoza and Dante Quintana, their friendship, and their struggles with racial and ethnic identity, sexuality, and family relationships.
 Since its publication, the novel has received widespread critical acclaim and numerous accolades.

 A sequel, titled Aristotle and Dante Dive into the Waters of the World, was published on October 12, 2021.
-A film adaptation, written and directed by Aitch Alberto, premiered on September 9, 2022.
+A film adaptation, Aristotle and Dante Discover the Secrets of the Universe, written and directed by Aitch Alberto, premiered on September 9, 2022.

 Plot

 In the summer of 1987, 15-year-old Aristotle Mendoza meets a boy named Dante Quintana at the local pool.
 The boys bond over their classical names and eventually become inseparable.
 Dante teaches Ari about literature and poetry, while Ari is fascinated by Dante's swimming ability and sincerity.

 Dante tells Ari that he and his family are moving to Chicago for the next school term because his father was offered a temporary professorship at the University of Chicago.
 That same day, the two boys see a bird lying injured in the road.
-While Dante goes into the road to check on the bird, a car speeds around the corner.
+When Dante goes into the road to check on the bird, a car speeds around the corner.
 Ari dives into the street and pushes Dante out of its path, saving his life.
 While Dante leaves almost unscathed, Ari is hurt very badly.
 Following the accident, the Quintanas and the Mendozas grow closer.
-Both boys' mothers talk more frequently and share ideas about their sons.

 Before Dante leaves for Chicago, he tells Ari that the two things he loves most in the world are swimming and Ari.
 However, Ari says that he should not tell him those things, even if they are true.
 The two boys promise each other that they will still be friends when Dante returns in the summer.

 Over the next year, Dante sends Ari several letters detailing his life in Chicago and struggling with his sexuality.
 Ari learns to drive, falls in love with a girl from school, and searches for answers to his questions about his brother Bernardo, who is in prison for reasons no one in his family will discuss.

 The next summer, Dante convinces Ari to kiss him as an experiment.
 It becomes increasingly clear that Dante is in love with Ari, who appears not to reciprocate Dante's feelings for him.